gitlabhq/gitlabhq/README.md

 ## Contributing

 GitLab is an open source project and we are very happy to accept community contributions.
 Please refer to [Contributing to GitLab page](https://about.gitlab.com/contributing/) for more details.

-## Licensing

-GitLab Community Edition (CE) is available freely under the MIT Expat license.

-All third party components incorporated into the GitLab Software are licensed under the original license provided by the owner of the applicable component.

-All Documentation content that resides under the `doc/` directory of this repository is licensed under Creative Commons: CC BY-SA 4.0.

 ## Install a development environment